Michecosa/html-css-bandcamp/README.md

   - Album and artist info
   - Action buttons (Go to Album, Wishlist)
   - Artist follow section
+- **Popover functionality**:
+  - Clicking the album cover on the right or the play button for every song card shows extra content in a popover

 ## 📱 Responsive Design